 One of the most of the basic responsibility of the CPO is to oversee the Product Management department.
-The CPO supervises the activities product management officers such as the Director of UX, Director of Product Management, Director of Product Marketing, and the Head of Product Analytics.
+The CPO supervises the activities of product management officers such as the Director of UX, Director of Product Management, Director of Product Marketing, and the Head of Product Analytics.
 The CPO makes sure that these principal roles are carried out efficiently.
 This will eventually increase the productivity and efficiency of the Product Management department.

 Besides playing the role of a supervisor, the CPO also acts as a mentor to these key product management officers, ensuring the continuous enhancement of their professional skills and providing assistance where necessary.

 The daily execution of product-related activities is directed by the CPO.
-As a leader and a supervisor, the CPO spearheads the transformation of a product idea from being just a vision to become an actionable concept and project while also considering the financial involvement, marketing needs and the overall goal of the business.
+As a leader and a supervisor, the CPO spearheads the transformation of a product idea from being just a vision to become an actionable concept and project while also considering the financial involvement, marketing needs, and the overall goal of the business.

 2. Vision and Strategy

-Another responsibility of a CPO is the formulation of a vision that would guide the activities of Product Management department and ensure the vision is shared by all employees in the department.
+Another responsibility of a CPO is the formulation of a vision that would guide the activities of the Product Management department and ensure the vision is shared by all employees in the department.
 A common vision would foster cooperation and enhance efficiency.